WTFAcademy/WTF-Ethers/en/08_ContractListener/readme.md

   ![Continuous listening](img/8-2.png)

 ## Summary
 In this lesson, we introduced the simplest on-chain listening features in `ethers`, `contract.on()` and `contract.once()`.
-With the methods mentioned above, you can listen to specific events of a specific contract.
+With the methods mentioned above, you can listen to specific and continuous events of a contract.